PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* No longer need to do round-robin type scheduling
 	* Easily convert existing programs from single to multi-windows
 	* Demo programs with multi-window design patterns all updated
-	* Ideal for "floating palette / toolbar" window adds-ons
+	* Ideal for "floating palette / toolbar" window add-ons
 	* Can read with timeout including timeout=0
 * theme_previewer
 	* search option